Cwm Rhondda: Tune

-John Hughes wrote the first version of the tune, which he called "Rhondda", for the Cymanfa Ganu (hymn festival) in Pontypridd in 1905, when the enthusiasm of the 1904–1905 Welsh Revival still remained.
+It is sometimes said that John Hughes wrote the first version of the tune, which he called "Rhondda", for a Cymanfa Ganu (hymn festival) in Pontypridd in 1905, but it is more likely that it was written for a festival there in 1907, when the enthusiasm of the 1904–1905 Welsh Revival still remained.

 The present form was developed for the inauguration of the organ at Capel Rhondda, in Hopkinstown in the Rhondda Valley, in 1907.
 Hughes himself played the organ at this performance.
 The name was changed from "Rhondda" to "Cwm Rhondda" by Harry Evans, of Dowlais, to avoid confusion with another tune, by M. O. Jones.

 The hymn is usually pitched in A-flat major and has the 8.7.8.7.4.4.7.7 measure which is common in Welsh hymns.
 The third line repeats the first and the fourth line develops the second.
 The fifth line normally involves a repeat of the four-syllable text and the sixth reaches a climax on a dominant seventh chord (bar 12) – emphasised by a rising arpeggio in the alto and bass parts.
 The final line continues the musical development of the second and fourth (and generally carries a repeat of the text of the sixth).

 On account of these vigorous characteristics, the tune was resisted for some time in both Welsh and English collections but has long been firmly established.

 Hymn text: 'Guide me, O Thou great Redeemer'

 Present-day

-The following are the English and Welsh versions of the hymn, as given in the standard modern collections.